 Now it is time to add the fajitas seasoning on top of the potatoes and carefully stir to cover all potatoes with the seasoning and herbs.

-Heat the oven 400℉/200℃ and bake the potatoes for 30 minutes.
+Heat the oven 400℉/200℃.
+Take a baking tray and line with parchment paper.
+Divide the potatoes on the baking tray and bake for 30 minutes.
 Turn the potatoes mid way through the baking time.

 Take out of the oven and sprinkle with some finely chopped red onion, scallions or parsley.
 Your Mexican potatoes are done and ready to serve immediate.

 These Mexican potatoes are so perfect you can eat them with just about anything.
 Here some delicious examples: